 What is spiritual maintenance?
 How do I know if I need it, and what exactly does this kind of repair entail?
 Come and find out.

-Our modern world measures our worth based on our commercial output, our return on investment.
+Our modern world measures our worth based on our commercial output and our return on investment.
 It does not consider our health and welfare.
 To enjoy life, we need to be healthy.
 So we need to take time to perform routine maintenance of body, mind, and spirit.
 We need to learn the signs that tell us we need a spiritual tuneup.

 Let’s define our subject.